dciangot/root_vagrant/README.md

 ![hyper](img/hyper.png)

-This will open a terminal, you have not to insert the command below and to press enter:
+This will open a terminal, you have to insert the command below and to press enter:

 ```
 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All